 §79-11-524.
-Restrictions on hours of telephone solicitation.
+Permitted hours of solicitation.

-Any fund-raising counsel, professional fund-raiser, professional solicitor or employee of any of these who makes a telephone solicitation subject to the provisions of this chapter to a residential
+Any fund-raising counsel, professional fund-raiser, professional solicitor or employee of any of these who makes a telephone solicitation subject to the provisions of this chapter to a residential telephone number shall make calls only between the hours of 9:00 a.m. and 9:00 p.m., Monday through Saturday.
+No calls shall be made on Sundays.